oxidecomputer/propolis/README.md

 Propolis will not destroy the VM instance on exit.
 If one exists with the specified name on start-up, it will be destroyed and and created fresh.

+## License

+Unless otherwise noted, all components are licensed under the [Mozilla Public License Version 2.0](LICENSE).